 Our next dinner will be held on Oct.
 26, 2017 at the New York Marriott Marquis and will feature a Q&A with Marty Baron, Executive Editor of the Washington Post.
-To make an early reservation, click here or contact Maria Ducheine at 212-997-0100.
+To make a reservation, click here or contact Maria Ducheine at 212-997-0100.

 The Knight-Bagehot Fellowship celebrated its 40th Anniversary at a gala fundraising dinner on Thursday, October 29, 2015 at the New York Marriott Marquis.
 Our guest of honor was Joseph Stiglitz, American economist and Columbia University professor.
 The evening featured a Q&A with Randall Stephenson, chairman and CEO of AT&T, Inc. and Gillian Tett, U.S. managing editor of the Financial Times.
 The dinner was co-chaired by H. Rodgin Cohen of Sullivan & Cromwell, Alberto Ibarguen of John S. and James L. Knight Foundation, Brian T. Moynihan of Bank of America, Douglas L. Peterson of McGraw Hill Financial and Tom Speechley of The Abraaj Group.

 Transcripts of previous speeches by Arthur Sulzberger, Jr., Robert Rubin, Robert Thomson and others are available on request.